Graeme-Smith/DNA_Nexus_Quick_Start/README.md

 ***Reconnect to an Interactive Workstation***

 If you loose your internet connection or logout of a terminal connection the cloud workstation will continue to persist until it reaches its preset time limit.
-You can reconnect to that work station using the following command specifying the relevant job ID (this can be found via the browser; navigate to the project, select ```Monitor``` from the taskbar, and click the relevant workstation.
+You can reconnect to that work station using the following command specifying the relevant job ID (this can be found via the browser; navigate to the project, select ```Monitor``` from the taskbar, and  clicking the relevant Cloud Workstation in the Name column.

 ```bash
 dx ssh job-FQyBvF70Vy577bQq1vZgVXpa